 Want iMac-like performance, without having to buy an iMac?
 You can get such a machine from Apple if you customize the new Mac mini.
-Macworld Lab has tested a build-to-order (BTO) Mac mini, and the results in some of our tests are very close to that of a...
+Macworld Lab has tested a build-to-order Mac mini, and the results are very close to that of a...

 CD/DVD printing distinguishes this mid priced multifunction printer in a crowded field.
 Inks are reasonably priced.

 The My Passport Essential gives you plenty of hard drive space in a compact and lightweight device, making it much more convenient to keep your important information as close as your pocket.

 With the performance reports of the new standard-configuration MacBook Airs already posted, the Macworld Lab has turned its attention to benchmarking some optional, build-to-order (BTO) configurations of Apple’s latest line of...